fabiommendes/sidekick/README.rst

 Hence it has two states: Ok and Err that both can hold additional data.
 Result is a functional way to represent a computation that may fail.
-It is used where in Python one would normally use a traceback.
+It is used where in Python one would normally use an exception.

 ##TODO: specific documentation